 On the basis of the above clearly states that the provisions of KUHP still adhere to the subject in the criminal law is a person or individual.
 And it is reinforced by the principle of "societas non-potest" that the legal entity can not commit a crime or the principle of "university delinquere non-potest" ie corporation (corporation) can not be convicted.
-Therefore, the corporation as the subject of a criminal act in the Bill of KUHP is still a debate among law experts, and when it is associated with a corporate position as a legal subject, this is not regulated in KUHP.
+Therefore, the corporation as the subject of a criminal act in the Bill of KUHP is still a debate among law experts, and when it is not regulated in KUHP.
 While KUHP is a general criminal law, and under the provisions of Article 103 of KUHP which states that if KUHP does not regulate the status of the corporation as a legal subject, then applicable is the provisions of specific legislation outside KUHP of the current designations.